fderepas/unix_memo/recompiling_the_kernel.md

-Get the sources if the kernel and compile them:
+Get the sources of the kernel and compile them:

 ```
 mkdir new_kernel